FoundHealth is created by contributors like you! edit Edit comments Comments

 Melanoma Treatment: Medicine

-There are a broad number of drug treatments that are used to reduce or eliminate melanoma tumors, and combat the spread of melanoma.
+After melanoma is confirmed by a melanoma biopsy, and the stage of melanoma is determined, there are a broad number of drug treatments that are used to reduce or eliminate melanoma tumors, and to combat the spread of melanoma.
 Some treatments are used by themselves, while other protocols incorporate multiple treatments together, designed to improve the results.

-The treatment of Melanoma depends on the stage of growth it has reached.
-In most cases, your doctor recommend surgery to remove the melanoma tumors.
+Melanoma treatment depends on the stage of growth it has reached.
+In most cases, your doctor will recommend surgery to remove the melanoma tumors.
 For more advanced stages, your doctor will also likely recommend additional treatment which could include immunotherapy or chemotherapy.

-The typical treatment protocols for melanoma based on Stages is outlined here:
+The typical protocols for melanoma treatment are based on Stages is outlined here:

 • Stage 0: Surgery alone has a nearly 100% cure rate